Osama-Yousef/learning-journal/README.md

 # Growth Mindset
 * is how to think positively and means that people should believe that their most basic abilities can be developed through dedication and hard work

-*there is a 3 reminders to myself of how to keep myself in a growth mindset :
+* There is a 3 reminders to myself of how to keep myself in a growth mindset :

 1. I must be a success man